 DSUs are a bookkeeping entry that represent the right to receive one share of common stock at a future date.
 Vested DSUs include the right to receive dividend equivalents, which are credited in the form of additional DSUs, at the same time and in approximately the same amounts that the holder of an equivalent number of shares of common stock would be entitled to receive in dividends.
 Vested RSUs (which are issued in the form of common stock following vesting) receive regular cash dividends at the same time and in the same amount as other shareholders, subject to vesting.
 Dividend equivalents are not credited with respect to DSUs or RSUs that have not vested; however, when DSUs or RSUs initially vest, they are credited with dividend equivalents equal to the dividends that would have been paid during the vesting period.
-DSU dividend equivalents are paid in the form of cash.
+DSU dividend equivalents are paid in the form of additional DSUs, and RSU dividend equivalents are paid in the form of cash.
 The DSUs and RSUs are issued under the 2004 Directors Plan, which was approved by Xerox Corporation shareholders at the 2004 Annual Meeting of Shareholders, adopted in 2019 by Xerox Holdings Corporation upon consummation of the merger of Xerox Corporation into a subsidiary of Xerox (Reorganization) and amended and restated, with shareholder approval, in 2021.
 Awards that were outstanding prior to the Reorganization are to be paid in shares of Xerox common stock.